 - 1 tablespoon grated fresh ginger

-- Place sauce ingredients in a bowl; mix and set aside.
+- Place the sauce ingredients in a bowl; mix and set aside.

-- Toss shrimp with soy sauce.
-Heat 2 teaspoons oil in 12-inch nonstick skillet over high heat until just smoking.
-Add shrimp and cook, stirring occasionally and breaking up clumps, until curled and lightly browned, about 1 1/2 minutes.
-Transfer shrimp to its own bowl.
+- In a medium bowl, toss the shrimp with the soy sauce.
+Heat 2 teaspoons of oil in a 12-inch nonstick skillet over high heat until just smoking.
+Add the shrimp and cook, stirring occasionally and breaking up clumps, until curled and lightly browned, about 1½ minutes.
+Transfer the shrimp to its own bowl.

-- (plan to mince garlic and grate ginger while veggies are cooking) Add 1 more Tablespoon of oil to pan and return to high heat until shimmering.
-Add bell pepper and cook, stirring occasionally, until crisp tender, about 2 minutes.
-Stir in snow peas and bean sprouts and cook for 1 minute.
+- Add 1 tablespoon of oil to the pan and return to high heat until shimmering.
+Add the bell pepper and cook, stirring occasionally, until crisp tender, about 2 minutes.
+Stir in the snow peas and bean sprouts and cook for 1 minute.

-- Clear center of pan and add remaining 1 teaspoon oil, garlic and ginger.
-Cook, mashing garlic mixture into pan with back of spatula, until fragrant, about 30 seconds.
-Stir in cooked shrimp.
-Whisk sauce to mix, add to pan, and bring to simmer.
-Cook until sauce begins to thicken, 1 to 2 minutes.
+- Clear the center of the pan and add the remaining 1 teaspoon of oil, garlic and ginger.
+Cook, mashing the garlic mixture into the pan with the back of your spatula, until fragrant, about 30 seconds.
+Stir in the cooked shrimp.
+Whisk the sauce to mix, add it to the pan, and bring to a simmer.
+Cook until the sauce begins to thicken, 1 to 2 minutes.
 Serve immediately.

 - Adjust the curry to your preference of spiciness.
-We don't like too much spice, so I just used 1 teaspoon curry paste and that gave it just a little kick.
+We don't like too much spice, so I just use 1 teaspoon curry paste and that gives it just a little kick.